 - Soup: Soup and a sandwich (or quesadilla) are a great match.
-These quesadillas would go great with Sweet Potato and Butternut Squash Soup, Red Pepper and Tomato Soup or our Mexican Tortilla Soup.
+These quesadillas would go great with Sweet Potato and Butternut Squash Soup or our Red Pepper and Tomato Soup.

 - Salad: Any big green salad will go great with quesadillas.
 Or try our Beetroot and Goat's Cheese Salad, Roasted Vegetable Salad or Kale, Watermelon and Feta Salad.

 - Slaw: Any kind of slaw is perfect with these quesadillas.
 Obviously our Mexican Coleslaw is a must, but you could also try our Broccoli Slaw or even our Crunchy Asian Slaw.